teri.statement

 photo: elizabeth brown eagle

-As an abstract painter, visual artist and a yoga teacher, my creative instincts mirror each other.
-Using the 8 Limbs of Yoga as a practical structure in my life and work, in the art that I make, it is my exclusive use of Levi’s denim that speaks to yoga’s first limb by highlighting our commonality, and connection through the community of our shared, yet individual intimacy with denim.
+The creative instincts that I share as an abstract visual artist and yoga teacher, mirror each other.
+Using the Eight Limbs of Yoga as a practical structure in my life and work, my exclusive use of Levi’s denim charges each piece with material memory, identity, historical contexts and connections that are current.

-Considering yoga’s remaining limbs within my artwork, it is the awareness that I have of myself, my medium and physical practice that constitutes the expression in how I move, contort, use and reference the body that invites a familiar entry to the work.
-I’m interested in extracting and celebrating the truths within the frayed and weathered layers of who we are.
-My process is a meditative one as I move with breath to dissect, twist, tie, mold and adhere my worn Levi’s denim scraps.
-By using acrylic paint, I am able to push the depth, and highlight the gestures that are woven to build the sculptured reliefs that I make.
+Considering yoga’s remaining limbs, my artwork references the human body within themes of awareness, physicality, expression and focused attention.
+Interested in extracting and celebrating the truths within the frayed and weathered layers of who we are, my process is meditative.
+Moving with breath to dissect, twist, tie, mold and adhere my worn Levi’s denim scraps, I am able to push the depth of the sculptured reliefs that I make with acrylic paint.

-Through the lens of denim’s less known history, I like to consider my use, arrangement, and manipulation of my medium as creating visual time capsules and time machines for considering our history with our beloved denim— with an acceptance of who we’ve been, and an understanding of who we could be.
+Through the lens of denim’s less known history, my use, arrangement, and manipulation of my medium creates visual time capsules and time machines for embracing our roots and the history of our beloved denim— with an acceptance of who we’ve been, and an understanding of who we could be as a whole.